 The Vermont CAG is a group of concerned community members who examine Vermont’s HIV prevention and HIV/AIDS service needs on an ongoing basis.
 The group is made up of consumers, service providers, and advocates.

 Please contact a staff member from the Vermont Department of Health’s HIV/AIDS, STD, Hepatitis Program (1-800-882-2437) for more information on becoming a member.
+Full application to join the CAG is at this link.

 Vermont People Living with AIDS Coalition – visit website